Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 I do have plans to build such functionality, but it may not be in the Rack plugin format.

 - **Multiple EM Devices:** The USB plug on my ContinuuMini is broken, so I haven't been able to test the multiple-EM device scenario.
 That's where *you* come in!
 If you own multiple EM-based devices, you should be able to use an instance of HC-1 for each device in the same Rack patch to control multiple devices.
-  The automatic discovery will always choose the first EM device it finds, but you can choose another from the MIDI controls in the bottom left (pick the _output_ device from the right-hand midi selector and HC-1 will automatically find the corresponding input).
+The automatic discovery will always choose the first EM device it finds, but you can choose another from the MIDI controls in the bottom left:
+Pick the _output_ device from the right-hand MIDI selector and HC-1 will automatically find the corresponding input.

 - **Factory presets:** For beta, there are no Rack module factory presets.
 Please let me know if you have something useful that comes from using Rack module presets.

 - **HC-2:** The HC-2 module is present in the plugin.
 It is currently used for module prototyping, diagnostics and debugging.
 It's possible we may turn to it for support purposes, but HC-1 has most of what we need.
 HC-2 is really not useful to users at this time and may occasionally cause VCV Rack to deadlock.
 The CV map display on HC-2 can be somewhat interesting if you are familiar with the EM usage of Channel 1 and Channel 16 CCs.

 - **More functionality:** I plan to add extender modules for controlling most other things on the device.
-  I am *not* planninG to create a complete preset editor.
+I am *not* planning to create a complete preset editor.
-  That's not really suitable for a VCV rack module, plus it would require additional proprietary internal information from Haken Audio.
+That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio.

-  I am very interesting to hear from you what will be most important controls to include in future HC mdoules.
+  I am very interesting to hear from you what will be most important controls to include in future HC modules.

-  - I have ideas for other potential useful features, such as:
+  - I have some ideas for other potential useful features, such as:

     - Save and load profiles.
 These would contain a profile of settings including pedal assignments, rounding, MIDI routing, and so on.
     These could be independent and also optionally associated with a specific preset (or presets), so that when you load a preset of any kind (user favorite, or system), the associated profile is applied.